trishpurkait/Weather-Forecaster-for-7-days/README.md

 ## 📌 Project Overview

 This project implements an intelligent weather forecasting engine designed specifically for the tropical climate of Kolkata, India.
-Using advanced Recurrent Neural Networks (Bi-LSTM) and 5 years of historical data, the system analyzes 14-day weather patterns to generate a precise 7-day temperature forecast, achieving sub-1-degree accuracy.
+Using advanced Recurrent Neural Networks (Bi-LSTM) and 5 years of historical data from the [Five Years Weather Data of Kolkata](https://www.kaggle.com/datasets/kafkarps/five-years-weather-data-of-kolkata) dataset, the system analyzes 14-day weather patterns to generate a precise 7-day temperature forecast, achieving sub-1-degree accuracy.

 ## ✨ Features